 In today’s fast paced business world, executives from leading companies recognize the need for employees who can evaluate opportunities and manage the process of innovation in positions such as strategic marketing, product marketing, business development, engineering, R&D and project management.

 Note: To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).

-The MSIE lets students choose between two focus areas: 1) The New Ventures Concentration or 2) The Innovation within the Corporation Concentration.
+The MSIE students may choose between two focus areas: 1) The New Ventures Concentration or 2) The Innovation within the Corporation Concentration.
 The program emphasizes technology-based innovation, consistent with and complementing UT Dallas’ traditional strengths in science, engineering, computer science, and management disciplines.